dachcom-digital/pimcore-toolbox/README.md

 - removes the default `pimcore_area_*` element wrapper from each brick

 ## And what's not?
-- It's not an Avada Theme.
+It's not an Avada Theme.
 While the Toolbox provides some basic Javascript for you, you need to implement and mostly modify them by yourself.
-- Toolbox supports only the twig template engine, so there is no way to activate the php template engine (and there will never be such thing).

 **Frontend JS Implementation**
 We're providing some helpful Javascript Plugins to simplify your daily work with the ToolboxBundle.
 Read more about the javascript implementation [here](docs/80_Javascript.md).

 ## Available Toolbox Bricks
 The Toolbox provides a lot of [ready-to-use Bricks](docs/11_ElementsOverview.md):

 - Accordion